policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

 • University of Louisville Police Officers and any contracted security personnel.

-Some forms of harassment and discrimination may violate federal and state laws, and a Complainant or Respondent may choose to contact the following agencies regarding their complaint:
+Some forms of Discriminatory Harassment may violate federal and state laws, and a Complainant or Respondent may choose to contact the following agencies regarding their complaint:

 Philadelphia Office for Civil Rights

 Phone: (215) 656-8541

 Kentucky Commission on Human Rights